The Complete Door Closer Adjustment Guide

 One VERY important thing to note before making any adjustments.
 Do not make large turns that might cause the valve screws to come out.
 DO NOT, UNDER ANY CIRCUMSTANCES, COMPLETELY UNSCREW A VALVE SCREW!

-Test the Door & Repeat
+4. Test the Door & Repeat as Necessary to Achieve Desired Door Closer Settings

 After each slight adjustment, test the operation of the door to see if it is now at it’s desired rate.
 If it is not, repeat with another slight adjustment and test again.